WangLightning/YMC_Multi-omics_analysis/README.md

 1. Singular value decomposition (SVD) of each omics data matrix.
 2. The polarization sample- and molecule-eigenvectors by sorting their loadings.
 3. The enrichment analysis on the polarized gene-eigenvectors of the transcriptome.
-4. The alignment of oxygen curves by DDTW.
+4. The alignment of oxygen concentration curves of different omics datasets by DDTW.
 5. The computation of time differences between different omics datasets.
 6. Other results.

+**Note**: This pipeline provides a general computational framework applicable to other data integration problems.

 ### Code language